-Computation and feedback of the MFB estimate on the receipt of an MFB request (MRQ equal to 1 in VHT variant HT Control field) in a VHT NDP Announcement frame and the receipt of VHT NDPs (see 9.34 (Null data packet (NDP) sounding)) if this STA set the SU Beamformee Capable subfield of the VHT Capabilities Info field of the VHT Capabilities element to 1
+Computation and feedback of the MFB estimate on the receipt of an MFB request (MRQ equal to 1 in the VHT variant HT Control field) in an S1G NDP Announcement frame and the receipt of S1G NDPs (see 9.34 (Null data packet (NDP) sounding)) if this STA set the SU Beamformee Capable subfield of the S1G Capabilities Info field of the S1G Capabilities element to 1

-On receipt of a VHT variant HT Control field with the MRQ field equal to 1, an MFB responder computes the VHT-MCS, NUM_STS, and SNR estimates based on the PPDU carrying the MRQ or, in the case of a VHT NDP Announcement frame carrying the MRQ, based on the subsequent VHT NDP.
+On receipt of a VHT variant HT Control field with the MRQ field equal to 1, an MFB responder computes the VHT-MCS, NUM_STS, and SNR estimates based on the PPDU carrying the MRQ or, in the case of an S1G NDP Announcement frame carrying the MRQ, based on the subsequent S1G NDP.
 The MFB responder labels the result of this computation with the MSI value from the VHT variant HT Control field in the received frame carrying the MRQ.
 The MFB responder may include the received MSI value in the MFSI field of the corresponding response frame.
 In the case of a delayed response, this allows the MFB requester to associate the MFB with the soliciting MRQ.

-An MFB responder that sends a solicited MFB shall set the Unsolicited MFB subfield in VHT variant HT Control field to 0.
+An MFB responder that sends a solicited MFB shall set the Unsolicited MFB subfield in the VHT variant HT Control field to 0.

-The MFB responder may send a solicited response frame with any of the following combinations of VHTMCS, NUM_STS, and MFSI:
+The MFB responder may send a solicited response frame with any of the following combinations of VHT-MCS, NUM_STS, and MFSI:

-VHT-MCS = 15, NUM_STS = 7 in the MFB subfield, MFSI = 7: no information is provided for the immediately preceding request or for any other pending request.
+VHT-MCS = 15, NUM_STS = 7 in the MFB subfield, and VHT-MCS = 15, NUM_STS = 3 and MFSI = 7 in an S1G PPDU: no information is provided for the immediately preceding request or for any other pending request.
 This combination is used when the responder is required to include a VHT variant HT Control field due to other protocols that use this field (e.g., the Reverse Direction Protocol) and when no MFB is available.
 It has no effect on the status of any pending MRQ.

-VHT-MCS = 15, NUM_STS = 7 in the MFB subfield, MFSI in the range 0 to 6: the responder is not now providing, and will never provide, feedback for the request that had the MSI value that matches the MFSI value.
+VHT-MCS = 15, NUM_STS = 7 in the MFB subfield, and VHT-MCS = 15, NUM_STS = 3 and MFSI in the range 0 to 6 in an S1G PPDU: the responder is not now providing, and will never provide, feedback for the request that had the MSI value that matches the MFSI value.

 VHT-MCS = valid value, NUM_STS = valid value in the MFB subfield, MFSI in the range 0 to 6: the responder is providing feedback for the request that had the MSI value that matches the MFSI value.